tomwhite007/ObservablesUnitTests1/README.md

 # ObservablesUnitTests1

-I created this project to demonstrate two methods I use to unit test an API call from an intermediate service that connects to another service.
+I created this project to demonstrate and discuss two methods I use to unit test an API call from an intermediate service that connects to another service.

 See [/src/app/shared/services/intermediate.service.spec.ts](https://github.com/tomwhite007/ObservablesUnitTests1/blob/master/src/app/shared/services/intermediate.service.spec.ts)